alpha1979/adt-search/README.md

-# Getting Started with Create React App
+# Getting Started with the Product search app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1) This app helps search holiday from adttravels api
+2) This app can search based on geo location and title parameter which returns 10 holiday packages.

 ## Available Scripts

+### `npm install`
+Installs all the dependency required for this project to run

 In the project directory, you can run: